-21.(1) A party to an appeal is entitled to be present during an oral appeal hearing.

-(2) The Appeal Authority must consider the merits of the matter on appeal, and to that end the Presiding Officer shall:

-(a) allow a relevant Municipal Official to give background relating to the decision on a land development application and the case before the Appeal Authority; and

-(b) allow the appellant and other parties in the appeal to raise issues and to introduce evidence as per their written appeal and written opposition to an appeal, whether oral or documentary, and address the Appeal Authority on the merits of their case.

-(3) The Presiding Officer may request the parties to an appeal to leave the room at any time in order to discuss any matter in committee.

-(4) The Appeal Authority must consider the merits of the matter on appeal, and in accordance with Regulation 22 of SPLUMA, shall consider the following:

-(a) whether the appeal falls within its jurisdiction;

-(b) whether the administrative action taken during the application process was procedurally fair or not as contemplated in the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000);
+- 21.(1) A party to an appeal is entitled to be present during an oral appeal hearing. - (2) The Appeal Authority must consider the merits of the matter on appeal, and to that end the Presiding Officer shall: - (a) allow a relevant Municipal Official to give background relating to the decision on a land development application and the case before the Appeal Authority; and - (b) allow the appellant and other parties in the appeal to raise issues and to introduce evidence as per their written appeal and written opposition to an appeal, whether oral or documentary, and address the Appeal Authority on the merits of their case. - (3) The Presiding Officer may request the parties to an appeal to leave the room at any time in order to discuss any matter in committee. - (4) A party to an appeal hearing may request the submission of new evidence, whether oral or documentary. - (5) A party to an appeal hearing may object to the opposite party raising any issue or relying on any document not relied on in that party's memorandum on the ground that - (a) the opposite party has not established good reason for the introduction of that issue or document in the proceedings; or - (b) the introduction thereof in the proceedings is likely to cause the objecting party unfair prejudice. - (6) The Presiding Officer must make a ruling as to whether or not the objection to the raising of the new issue or reliance on a new document is to be upheld. - (47) The Appeal Authority must consider the merits of the matter on appeal, and in accordance with Regulation 22 of SPLUMA, shall consider the following: - (a) whether the appeal falls within its jurisdiction; - (b) whether the administrative action taken during the application process was procedurally fair or not as contemplated in the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000);

-- (c) the merits of the land use or land development application; - (d) the merits of the appeal submitted; and - (e) the merits of the written opposition to an appeal submitted.

-(5) The Appeal Authority must also consider the planning decision by the Municipal Planning Tribunal or Municipal Planning Authorised Official against the matters listed in Section 42 of SPLUMA.

-(6) The Appeal Authority shall confirm, vary or revoke the decision of the Municipal Planning Tribunal or Municipal Planning Authorised Official.

-(7) Should voting take place, a decision of a majority of members of the Appeal Authority shall stand, and in the event of an equality of votes the Presiding Officer has a deciding vote.
+- (c) the merits of the land use or land development application; - (d) the merits of the appeal submitted; and - (e) the merits of the written opposition to an appeal submitted. - (58) The Appeal Authority must also consider the planning decision by the Municipal Planning Tribunal or Municipal Planning Authorised Official against the matters listed in Section 42 of SPLUMA. - (69) The Appeal Authority shall must decide an appeal and record their vote whether to confirm, vary or revoke the decision of the Municipal Planning Tribunal or Municipal Planning Authorised Official. - (7) Should voting take place, a decision of a majority of members of the Appeal Authority shall stand, and in the event of an equality of votes the Presiding Officer has a deciding vote. - (10) In the event of an equality of votes the Presiding Officer has a deciding vote.